cbdp/100-days-of-code/log.md

 ```
 let doubler = multiplier(2); // creates a function that takes x and times with two
 ```
-The above takes function sets the factor of multiplier to 2 and returns doubler(x) as a function, so that:
+The above sets the factor of multiplier() to 2 and returns doubler(x) as a function, so that:
 ```
 doubler(4); // returns 4 * 2 = 8
 ```